-Try: Whipping up a skin-friendly melon and mango breakfast smoothie or include a beta-carotene supplement in your diet.
+Try: Whipping up a skin-friendly melon and mango breakfast smoothie or including a beta-carotene supplement in your diet.

 Try: Keep some cool used green tea bags in the fridge to soothe sunburnt skin or try a green tea extract supplement.

-Studies show it needs to be used at 100 per cent strength to harness its anti-inflammatory properties, and aloe’s natural vitamins and minerals makes it a unique moisturiser and skin healer.
+Studies show it needs to be used at 100 per cent strength to fully harness its soothing properties, and aloe’s natural vitamins and minerals make it a unique moisturiser and skin healer.

-Aloe vera’s gel contains glycoproteins that relieve pain and inflammation and reducing swelling, as well as polysaccharides that repair damaged skin cells and trigger new ones to form.
+Aloe vera’s gel contains glycoproteins that relieve redness and reduce sensitivity, as well as polysaccharides that may help damaged skin cells and trigger new ones to form.

 Try: Toss a handful of walnuts over a fresh green salad.